 OUR PROJECTS

 There are many challenges facing children and young people today.
 Through our projects, we aim to tackle these challenges, taking our resources and expertise wherever we feel we can make the most impact.
-We take on projects with the intention of finding new insights that are youth-led and solution-focused to address issues no matter how large or small, or sensitive, or controversial the issue.
+We take on projects to find new insights that are youth-led and solution-focused to address issues no matter how big or small, sensitive, or controversial the issue.

 Priority 1-54 - Our youth consultants